OCBA Board of Directors Elections

 To be eligible to run for a seat on the board you must:

-- Be a REGULAR, which includes PUBLIC SERVICE, member of the OCBA
+- Be a REGULAR or PUBLIC SERVICE member of the OCBA

-- Have been a REGULAR member for at least the past four (4) consecutive years
+- Have been a REGULAR or PUBLIC SERVICE member for at least the past four (4) consecutive years

 - Forward the following information to the OCBA executive director by the posted deadline: